entorb/typonuketool/README.md

 # Typo Nuke Tool
 code used at https://entorb.net/TypoNukeTool/

-sub.pl is the main lib, containing all processing logic
+subs.pl is the main lib, containing all processing logic

 code is old and not very readable, sorry for that